Synthetic security

 A synthetic security is created by combining securities to mimic the properties of another security.
 The security being mimicked may not actually exist.

-A relatively straightforward example of mimic the properties of an actual security is the use of a portfolio of derivatives to reproduce the returns on their underlying.
-An example that might be familiar to some readers is that a portfolio consisting of a (long or short) position in the underlying security and cash (or a negative, debt, position) can be constructed which delta hedges an option.
+An example that might be familiar to some readers is that a portfolio consisting of a (long or short) position in the underlying security and cash (or debt — short cash) can be constructed which delta hedges an option.
 This is used to derive the Black-Scholes formula.

 Obviously this implies that same holding of a derivative plus cash or debt can replicate the underlying security.
 Inverting these holdings (swapping long for short), gives a portfolio of a derivative plus cash that reproduces the cash flows of the underlying security.
 By packaging these together (through a securitisation), a synthetic security is created.